The science

 Lim et al. · npj Digital Medicine · 2024

 AUC 0.80–0.98 prediction accuracy.
-Circadian phase delays predict depression; advances predict mania.
+Circadian phase delays are associated with depression; advances with mania.

 2024